FelipeMarra/state_composer/README.md

 print(machine.currentState!.id) //B
 ```
 ## Generic State Types
-You can create personalized states that extends ComposedState and used them
+You can create personalized states that extends `ComposerState` and used them
 in you sate machine by doing StateMachine<MyStateType> when instantiating the machine